 There are different methods for the determination of the air resistance of a bicycle.
-These are usually substantially less expensive.
+These are usually considerably less expensive.
 Often the rollout method is used.
-One lets the bicycle roll without pedaling over a measuring section with as smooth a surface and as still a wind as possible.
+The bicycle rolls without pedaling over a measuring section with as smooth a surface and as still a wind as possible.
 The drop in velocity over the measuring section is measured.
-Using these data measured at as widely varying speeds as possible, the rolling friction and air resistance are then calculated.
+Data measured at widely varying speeds allows the rolling friction and air resistance to be calculated.

-There are many possibilities for building unconscious errors into the measurement with this method.
-Some of the published measurements which were obtained with this method are also difficult to rank with confidence since they do not indicate how clean the work was.
-The rollout method simulates the real bicycle almost perfectly, however because of the absolute prerequisite of zero wind one usually measures in enclosed places, so one also only receives results for this environment.
-The floor covering can be much more favorable than normal road surfaces, and also the walls of the measuring section can give it large differences from reality outside.
-From the other methods practiced (20, 21, 24) only the terminal velocity rollout has a certain popularity.
-One lets the vehicle roll down a constant, exactly known downward gradient and records the terminal velocity it finally achieves.
-With an allowance for rolling friction, the effective frontal area can be determined from the terminal velocity, downward gradient, mass and atmospheric pressure.
-The measuring method is not exact, but but very close to reality.
+There are many possibilities for unrecognized errors with this method.
+Some of the published measurements which were obtained with this method are difficult to rank with confidence since they do not indicate how clean the work was.
+The rollout method simulates the real bicycle almost perfectly, but because of the absolute prerequisite of zero wind, measurements are usually taken in enclosed places, and are valid only for each particular space.
+The floor can be much more favorable than normal road surfaces, and also the walls of the measuring section can result in large differences from reality outdoors.
+Among the methods used (20, 21,24) only the terminal velocity rollout is relatively popular.
+The vehicle rolls down a constant, precisely known downward gradient; the terminal velocity it finally achieves is recorded.
+After accounting for rolling friction, the effective frontal area can be determined from the terminal velocity, downward gradient, mass and atmospheric pressure.
+The measuring method is not exact, but but it is very close to reality.

-For the person who wants to experiment with aerodynamic modifications, there is still another another quite inexpensive method that gives only relative predictions, but supplies no absolute values (9).
+For the individual who wants to experiment with aerodynamic modifications, there is still another another quite inexpensive method that gives rankings, though no absolute values (9).
 With constant boundary conditions, heart rate is a very good approximation of the rider's applied power.
-Modern heart rate monitors with chest electrodes can measure (partly) one heart beat per minute exactly.
+Some modern heart rate monitors with chest electrodes can measure with an accuracy of one heart beat per minute.

 Hybrid Bike versus Aero Racing Bicycle